Azure/azure-quickstart-templates/201-aks/GettingStarted-kubs.md

 **agentCount** | 3 | The number of nodes for the cluster.
 **agentVMSize** | Standard_B2s | The size of the Virtual Machine.
 **linuxAdminUsername** | adminusername | User name for the Linux Virtual Machines.
 Usernames can be a maximum of 20 characters and cannot end in a period (".").
-**sshRSAPublicKey** | you public key | Configure all linux machines with the SSH RSA public key string.
+**sshRSAPublicKey** | you public key | Configure all Linux machines with the SSH RSA public key string.
 Your key should include three parts, for example 'ssh-rsa AAAAB...snip...UcyupgH azureuser@linuxvm'
 **servicePrincipalClientId**| Your App ID | The App ID that you've created in the [Pre Deployment Steps].
 **servicePrincipalClientSecret** | Your Secret | The Secret you've created in the [Pre Deployment Steps].
-**osType** | linux | The type of operating system.
+**osType** | Linux | The type of operating system.
 **kubernetesVersion** | 1.13.12 | The version of Kubernetes.
-For more information about kubernetes versions, click [here](https://docs.microsoft.com/en-gb/azure/aks/supported-kubernetes-versions).
+For more information about Kubernetes versions, click [here](https://docs.microsoft.com/en-gb/azure/aks/supported-kubernetes-versions).

 ## Deployment